NordicMuseum/Wikimedia-Commons-uploads/README.md

 ### The following commands are run from the root folder of your installation:
 4. Run `python importer/DiMuHarvester.py` to scrape info from the DiMu API.
 [Example output](https://github.com/NordicMuseum/Wikimedia-Commons-uploads/blob/master/examples/dimu_harvest_data.json)
 5. Run `python importer/DiMuMappingUpdater.py` to generate mapping files for Wikimedia Commons

+###
+6. Upload the generated mappings files in the `/connections` folder to Wikimedia Commons.
+Example: location of the [Nordic Museum mappings](https://commons.wikimedia.org/wiki/Special:PrefixIndex/Commons:Nordiska_museet/)

+### After uploading the mappings to Wikimedia Commons, the following commands are run from the root folder of your installation:
-6. Run `python importer/make_NordicMuseum_info.py -in_file:dimu_harvest_data.json -base_name:nm_output -update_mappings:True` to prepare the batch file.
+7. Run `python importer/make_NordicMuseum_info.py -in_file:dimu_harvest_data.json -base_name:nm_output -update_mappings:True` to prepare the batch file.
 [Example output](https://github.com/NordicMuseum/Wikimedia-Commons-uploads/blob/master/examples/nm_output.json)
-7. Run `python importer/uploader.py -in_path:nm_output.json -type:URL` to perform the actual batch upload. `-cutoff:X` limits the number of files uploaded to `X` (this will override settings)
+8. Run `python importer/uploader.py -in_path:nm_output.json -type:URL` to perform the actual batch upload. `-cutoff:X` limits the number of files uploaded to `X` (this will override settings)